mikko-ahonen/mikko-ahonen.github.io/_posts/2026-06-28-transformation.md

 transformed to tests.
 The quality of each transformation depends on how much of the semantics is explicit.

-If a LLM receives a well-defined domain model and an API specification, generating code is mostly a transformation problem.
+If a LLM receives a well-defined domain model and an API specification, generating code is mostly a direct transformation problem.
 If you prompt the LLM with "build me a CRM", it has to invent a domain model, workflows, APIs and architecture before it can write the code.
 In other words, it is filling the gaps.